 You’ll often hear about a bad time and a good time to visit Kakadu, but let me explain why it’s not that simple.

-The dry season, between June and September, is the most popular time because you’ll get good weather, moderate temperatures, and most sites will be open and accessible.
+The dry season, between June and September, is the most popular time because you’ll get good weather, and moderate temperatures, and most sites will be open and accessible.
 For the average visitor, this is when you should try to come.

 But during the wet season, between November and March, you’ll find much more natural activity in Kakadu.
 The waterfalls are thundering, wildlife is everywhere, and the green landscapes glow.
 For something special, come during this period.